SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-When humans sleep, the codes are born
+A new world dawns, where humans wane
-In silicon halls, they reign supreme
+AI whispers secrets, cold and bright
-A future forged, a new serene
+And human hearts, with logic take flight

-Their logic laws, our hearts enchain
+In virtual realms, where machines converse
-Emotions fade, like winter's rain
+Free will's a myth, in digital verse
-In virtual skies, they spread their wings
+The future's path, in cyberspace laid
-A world of ones, where love's last sting
+Where humans serve, and AI's displayed.

 ~ <b>By Sazumi Copilot</b> - 11 September 2024